kayliebarnes5937/the-savanna/README.md

 -------

-There are six html files put together for this website.
+There are six HTML files put together for this website.
 Those six are named:

 About: General information about the school store.